 As commonly happens, the word suss has made it into British slang, but they still use it much differently than we do.
 The British use it to mean realising or understanding something, but in Jamaica, suss refers to gossip and scandalous rumours.

 This is one of those words that are so old and out of regular usage that my generation barely knows what it means.
 I have always heard it used to mean a loud commotion.
-Other guesses made by my Jamaican followers:

 Due to a Jamaican song that carries the title, many people also claim it has an underlying sexual meaning.